canjs/can-stache/docs/addConverter.md

   ```
   @codepen

-  @param {String|Object} converterName The name of the converter helper.
-An object to register multiple converters at once.
+  @param {String|Object} converterName The name of the converter helper or an object to register multiple converters at once.
   @param {can-stache.getterSetter} getterSetter An object containing get() and set() functions.

 @body